msoukhomlinov/n8n-nodes-hudu/README.md

   - Filter fields (`Record Type Filter` and `Record ID Filter`) are now grouped in a single optional "Filter" fixed collection for the Get Many operation, improving UI consistency and usability.
   - The Get by ID operation now fetches public photos page by page, checking each page for the requested ID and returning as soon as it is found.
 This is much more efficient for large datasets.
   - Documentation and type definitions for Public Photos have been updated for clarity and alignment with the API.

-### [1.3.4] - 2025-05-17
-- Enhanced website operations with full field support, including new email security fields
-- Added full CRUD support for VLAN Zones and VLAN resources (new in Hudu API v2.37)
-- Fixed Asset Link Field Selector not loading properly in update operations

 > **Note:** Some features in this version require Hudu API v2.37.0 to function properly.